mfinzi/equivariant-MLP/docs/index.rst

 EMLP reference documentation
 ============================

 A type system for the automated construction of equivariant layers.
+EMLP is designed to make constructing equivariant layers with different matrix groups and representations an easy task, and one that does not require knowledge of analytic solutions.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started

-   notebooks/quickstart.md
-   notebooks/building_a_model.md
-   notebooks/new_groups.md
+   notebooks/1quickstart.ipynb
+   notebooks/2building_a_model.ipynb
+   notebooks/3new_groups.ipynb

 .. toctree::
    :maxdepth: 1
    :caption: Advanced Features

-   notebooks/new_representations.md
-   notebooks/mixed_tensors.md
-   notebooks/multilinear_maps.md
+   notebooks/4new_representations.ipynb
+   notebooks/5mixed_tensors.ipynb
+   notebooks/6multilinear_maps.ipynb

 .. toctree::
    :maxdepth: 1